Gardens of light

 ‘Gardens of Light’ is an international project whose aim is to promote unique historic gardens and museums from all over the world.

-The Sphere of Silence Festival, that is music played in the open air in beauty spots of the historic gardens, the Festival of Light referring to the culture of Far East so popular in the era of Enlightenment and the Winter Evenings of Light with colourful illuminations are the major events which form the ‘Gardens of Light’ project.
+The Sphere of Silence Festival, that is music played in the open air in beauty spots of the historic gardens, the Chinese Lanterns Festival referring to the culture of Far East so popular in the era of Enlightenment and the Winter Evenings of Light with colourful illuminations are the major events which form the ‘Gardens of Light’ project.

 The six residences cooperating as part of the project include the Royal Łazienki Museum in Warsaw, Prince Pückler Park in Bad Muskau (Germany), Tsarskoye Selo in Saint Petersburg (Russia), Prince Kung’s Mansion in Beijing (China), the Château de Lunéville (France) and Frederiksborg Slot in Hillerød (Denmark).
 The main objective of the ‘Gardens of Light’ is to highlight the style of 18th and 19th century architecture and garden establishments which reflects best the harmony of nature and art set in science and philosophy of that era.